pjdevries/com_hopper/README.md

 The extension is a component designed to export custom fields and associated metadata, and import them into other Joomla! sites.

-**BEWARE!**: *The component currently does not take any existing data on the target website into account.
-Therefore, it is ill-advised to import data into websites that are not empty.
-Only import data into new, empty, and freshly installed Joomla! websites.*

-In its current form, the component's functionality is quite limited and rudimentary, and it has not been extensively tested.

-> “From then on, when anything went wrong with a computer, we said it had bugs in it.”
-_(Grace Hopper)_

-Notwithstanding the above, an effort has been made to make the component as robust as possible.
+An effort has been made to make the component as robust as possible.
 However, Joomla itself does not allow us to make it as fail-safe as we would like.
 As a result, if an error occurs during the import phase, the imported data will most likely not be consistent.
 This can not be remedied by performing the import a second time.
-First, all dat that was already imported must be removed.
+First, all data that was already imported must be removed.
 While doing so, don't forget to empty the **Trash**.

 ## Usage